Heinrich-Barth/sit-down-and-play/README.md

 #### HTML / CSS

 * Some CSS is taken from https://html5up.net (MIT License)
-* The CSS colours and some design ideas were taken from https://cardnum.net (MIT License)
+* The CSS colours and some design ideas were taken from https://github.com/mtgred/netrunner (MIT License)
 * Font Awesome Free, see https://fontawesome.com/license/free (Icons: CC BY 4.0, Fonts: SIL OFL 1.1, Code: MIT License)

 #### Icons and Backgrounds

 * All icon licenses are "free for commercial use" with no link back Icons were taken from https://www.iconfinder.com/
 * The background image was taken from https://www.pexels.com/ Unfotunately, I cannot remember the link exactly anymore.

-## Disclaimer

-Middle-earth CCG and LotR are trademarks of Middle-earth Enterprises and/or Iron Crown Enterprises.

 ## License